Principal and Co-Founder

 Bruce Jacobs, G’79, GRW’86, is principal and co-founder of Jacobs Levy Equity Management, where he is co-chief investment officer, portfolio manager, and co-director of research.

-Jacobs is author of Too Smart for Our Own Good: Ingenious Investment Strategies, Illusions of Safety, and Market Crashes and Capital Ideas and Market Realities: Option Replication, Investor Behavior, and Stock Market Crashes; co-author with Ken Levy of Equity Management: The Art and Science of Modern Quantitative Investing, 2nd ed.; co-editor with Ken Levy of Market Neutral Strategies; and co-editor of The Bernstein Fabozzi/Jacobs Levy Awards: Five Years of Award-Winning Articles from The Journal of Portfolio Management, Volumes One through Four.
+Jacobs is author of Too Smart for Our Own Good: Ingenious Investment Strategies, Illusions of Safety, and Market Crashes, which was translated into Chinese by China Machine Press, and Capital Ideas and Market Realities: Option Replication, Investor Behavior, and Stock Market Crashes; co-author with Ken Levy of Equity Management: Quantitative Analysis for Stock Selection, which was translated into Chinese by China Machine Press, and Equity Management: The Art and Science of Modern Quantitative Investing, 2nd ed.; co-editor with Ken Levy of Market Neutral Strategies; and co-editor of The Bernstein Fabozzi/Jacobs Levy Awards: Five Years of Award-Winning Articles from The Journal of Portfolio Management, Volumes One through Five.
 He was a featured contributor to How I Became a Quant: Insights from 25 of Wall Street’s Elite.

 Jacobs has a bachelor’s degree from Columbia College, a master’s degree in operations research and computer science from Columbia University’s School of Engineering and Applied Science, a master’s degree from Carnegie Mellon University’s Graduate School of Industrial Administration, and a master’s degree in applied economics and a doctorate in finance from the Wharton School.